0x7df/0x7df.github.io/content/combinations-and-permutations.md

 ### 1. Permutations without replacement

-You have $ n$ distinct items and you have to select $ r$.
+You have $ n$ distinct items and you have to select $ r$ of them.
 The order doesn't matter, and the items aren't replaced in the pool once selected.
 There are $ n$ possibilities for the first item, but because there is no replacement, there are only $n-1$